jdegbau/jdegbau.github.io/_posts/2023-04-12-how-to-scrape-people-also-ask-questions-with-screaming-frog.md

 Let's start by setting up our Screaming Frog configuration to work around a few quirks.
 Follow these steps to tweak the basic settings:

+> Want to skip the set up?
+You can download [my Screaming Frog configuration here](/assets/other/PAA Scraper.seospiderconfig).

 1. Under **Configuration > robots.txt > Settings**, change the dropdown to "Ignore robots.txt."
 2. Under **Configuration > Speed**, change "Max Threads" to 1 (this is technically optional, but it should help prevent running into CAPTCHA errors for larger lists).
 3. Under **Configuration > User-Agent**, change "Pre-set User-Agents" to one of the standard browser user-agents.
 We recommend Chrome.